-SPY (St. Paul's Youth) – The purpose of this group is to bring ALL high school students, grades 9-12, of ANY faith background together in a life of faith, action and fellowship, and to address spiritual, emotional, and social needs unique to youth.
-To attain this we provide a safe and nurturing environment, meet regularly to develop a network of Christian relationships, and provide opportunities to serve God through mission work and service projects inside and outside the church to better understand our roles as members of the body of Christ.
-Through worship, discussion and actions we explore our faith and equip the youth and leaders with the tools and support needed to flourish in a Christian life.
-We will hold a meeting to plan our year on September 14th.
+SPY (St. Paul's Youth) – The purpose of this group is to bringhigh school students, grades 9-12, together in a life of faith, action and fellowship, and to address spiritual, emotional, and social needs unique to youth.
+To attain this we provide a safe and nurturing environment, meet regularly to develop a network of Christian relationships, and provide opportunities to serve God through mission work and service projects inside and outside the church.
+To receive more information about special opportunities for high school youth, including retreats and greater involvement in worship, please contact the office.

 We strive to be a place to belong, whoever you are, just as you are.
 That goes for everybody.